 With plain SWT it is not possible to create User Interfaces using native navigation concepts like the ActionBar or ViewControllers.
 Tabris provides a small UI framework on top of SWT that enables you to create UIs using these techniques.
 This framework is called "Tabris UI".
-The key elements of the Tabris UI are the pages and actions.
-A user is able to navigate through your app by going back and fourth between pages, while actions allow him to perform tasks on a page.
-Dive deeper and read the Inside the Tabris UI article.
+The key elements of Tabris UI are pages and actions.
+A user is able to navigate through your app by going back and forth between pages, while actions allow him to perform tasks on a page.
+Dive deeper and read the Tabris UI guide.

 The SWT Canvas allows you to draw on an area.
 Tabris enhances this feature by providing a ClientCanvas.
 This special kind of Canvas allows a user to draw on a defined area.
 On the server side you can control colors, line width and so on by using the Canvas API.
 You can also receive notifications about drawings that happened on a user's device.